Kinship

 Create automated tests and CI

-I created automated tests, which each developer could run locally to make sure their changes don’t break the service.
+I created automated tests that developers could run locally to ensure their changes didn’t break the service.

-I also built and integrated a CI system which runs all tests after each commit and notifies developers if some tests fail.
+I also built and integrated a CI system that runs all tests after each commit and notifies developers if any fail.

-To respond promptly to errors in the code and services failures, I integrated AWS CloudWatch.
-It tracks various metrics and notifies developers when something doesn’t work as expected.
-It reduced bug-fixing time.
+To respond quickly to code errors and service failures, I integrated AWS CloudWatch.
+It tracks various metrics and notifies developers when something doesn’t work as expected, reducing bug-fixing time.

 Automate server management